iamnadhu/iamnadhu/README.md

 ## About Me
 Experienced 'Software Engineer' with a demonstrated history of working in the 'Mobile Application Development'.
-Skilled in 'Mobile Application Development' such as 'iOS', 'Flutter', 'React Native', 'Android'.
+Skilled in 'Mobile Application Development' such as 'iOS', 'Flutter', 'React Native' and 'Android'.
 Strong engineering professional with a 'Master’s Degree' focused on 'MCA' from 'Mahatma Gandhi University'.

 ## My Status